 On September 22, 2017, Jon Carfagno and Clarissa Starnes drove to Columbia SC to pick up this box.
-But you'll have to wait for our unveiling event on November 18th to find out what's in it!
+But the contents of the box were kept a closely gaurded secret until HMA's unveiling event on November 18th, 2017.

 Back story: Museums including HMA often borrow and lend art from and to each other for exhibits, most commonly for a single-artist show where multiple museums hold examples of that artist's work.
 In a recent instance, in early 2017 we were contacted by the Mattatuck Museum in Waterbury, CT for the loan of three of HMA’s Jane Peterson works for their comprehensive November 2017 Peterson show that would also travel to several other museums including the Columbia Museum of Art in Columbia, SC.
 The Mattatuck is AAM accredited (the same as HMA) and similar to HMA in size and purpose; and this would be good exposure for HMA.